ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

       - ${1}
 ```

-Then, once created, you can reference these tools in your build steps by using a symbol instead
+Then, once created, you can reference these tools in your build steps by using the `:build_lib` symbol instead
-of a string:
+of a series of strings to explain all the steps.
+Ceedling will understand that it should build all the specified
+source and/or assembly files into the specified library:

 ```
 :dependencies: